Introduction and definitions

 Third party processors

-Where Lichfields uses a third-party processor, we will always have a written contract in place to evidence and govern the working relationship; the processor must guarantee that they will meet the requirements of GDPR and protect the rights of data subjects.
+Where Lichfields uses a third-party processor, we will always have a written contract in place to evidence and govern the working relationship; the processor must guarantee that they will meet the requirements of UK GDPR and protect the rights of data subjects.

 Where Lichfields is the data processor, we have a contract in place with the data controller which must always be used.